zniesen/DSC-4900/README.md

 ##### Images of it in action available here: https://drive.google.com/drive/folders/13Dn8QW4wS4s1wmT70GKL8YV8mVgnaSXx?usp=drive_link

 ## IRB
 The IRB proposal is listed under the IRB directory of this repository.
 It is not yet approved.
+The goal of the study is to receive feedback from disabled individuals on what accessibility information would be helpful for them to have in order to inform this venture.